-I feel impelled to speak today in a language that, in a sense, is new-one, which 1, who spent so much of my life in the military profession, would have preferred never to use.
-That new language is the language of atomic warfare
+I feel impelled to speak today in a language that in a sense is new--one which I, who have spent so much of my life in the military profession, would have preferred never to use.

+That new language is the language of atomic warfare.

-The atomic age has moved forward at such a pace that every citizen of the world should have some comprehension, at least in comparative terms, of the extent of this development, of the utmost significance to every one of us.
+The atomic age has moved forward at such a pace that every citizen of the world should have some comprehension, at least incomparative terms, of the extent of this development of the utmost significance to every one of us.
 Clearly, if the people of the world are to conduct an intelligent search for peace, they must be armed with the significant facts of today's existence.

-My recital of atomic danger and power is necessarily stated in United States terms, for these are the only incontrovertible facts that I know.
-I need hardly point out to this assembly, however, that this subject is global, not merely national in character.
+My recital of atomic danger and power is necessarily stated in United States terms, for these are the only in controvertible facts that I know.
+I need hardly point out to this Assembly, however, that this subject is global, not merely national in character.

-On July 16, 1945, the United States set off the world's first atomic test explosion.
-Since that date in 1945, the United States of America has con-ducted forty-two test explosions.
+On July 16, 1945, the United States set off the world's first atomic explosion.
+Since that date in 1945, the United States of America has conducted 42 test explosions.

-Atomic bombs today are more than twenty-five times as powerful as the weapons with which the atomic age dawned, while hydrogen weapons are in the ranges of millions of tons of TNT equivalent.
+Atomic bombs today are more than 25 times as powerful as the weapons with which the atomic age dawned, while hydrogen weapons are in the ranges of millions of tons of TNT equivalent.

-Today, the United States' stockpile of atomic weapons, which, of course, increases daily, exceeds by many times the explosive equivalent of the total of all bombs and all shells that came from every plane and every gun in every theaters of war through all the years of World War II.
+Today, the United States' stockpile of atomic weapons, which, of course, increases daily, exceeds by many times the explosive equivalent of the total of all bombs and all shells that came from every plane and every gun in every theatre of war in all of the years of World War II.

-A single air group, whether afloat or land based, can now deliver to any reachable target a destructive cargo exceeding in power all the bombs that fell on Britain in all of World War 11.
+A single air group, whether afloat or land-based, can now deliver to any reachable target a destructive cargo exceeding in power all the bombs that fell on Britain in all of World War II.

-In size and variety the development of atomic weapons has been no less remarkable.
-This development has been such that atomic weapons have vir-tually achieved conventional status within our armed services.
-In the United States services, the Army, the Navy, the Air Force and the Marine Corps are all capable of putting this weapon to military use.
+In size and variety, the development of atomic weapons has been no less remarkable.
+The development has been such that atomic weapons have virtually achieved conventional status within our armed services.
+In the United States, the Army, the Navy, the Air Force, and the Marine Corps are all capable of putting this weapon to military use.

-But the dread secret and the fearful engines of atomic might are not ours alone.
+But the dread secret, and the fearful engines of atomic might, are not ours alone.

-In the first place, the secret is possessed by our friends and Allies, Great Britain and Canada, whose scientific genius made a tremendous contribution to our original discoveries and the designs of atomic bombs.
+In the first place, the secret is possessed by our friends and allies, Great Britain and Canada, whose scientific genius made a tremendous contribution to our original discoveries, and the designs of atomic bombs.